sally20921/sally20921.github.io/_drafts/2022-03-14-no-bullshit.md

 \alpha \rightarrow{v} = (\alpha v_x, \alpha v_y)
 $$

 where each component is multiplied by the scaling factor $\alpha$.
 Scaling changes the length of a vector.
-If $\alpha > 1$ the vector will get longer, and $0 \leq \alpha 1$ then the vector will become shorter.
+If $\alpha > 1$ the vector will get longer, and $0 \leq \alpha 1$ then the vector will bSecome shorter.
 If $\alpha$ is a negative number, the scaled vector will point in the opposite direction.

 <h4> Length </h4>